JoshJuarez/campusScan/thinSlice.md

       attending career fairs
       first profesional jobs
       networking events
+      all of them have certain characteristic
+        (low budget)
+        they dont have a lot of time
+        what to look professional
+        might be nevous about going into consignment shops might not know where to get clothes
 What’s the problem?
-  Current prices are absurd for formal wear there is no specific sizes and measurements for second hand stores there is not enough time for the user to investigate throughout One end‑to‑end user journey user searches up affordable formal wear enters in what they are looking for in terms of size budget an location
+  Current prices are absurd for formal wear there is no specific sizes and measurements for second hand stores there is not enough time for the user to investigate if the prices are reasonable or if they are charging too much there is no certralization of information based on location size and availability

+One end‑to‑end user journey
+  user searches up affordable formal wear enters in what they are looking for in terms of size budget an location